NASA insignia

-The NASA has three official insignias, although the one with stylized red curved text (the "worm") was retired from official use from May 22, 1992, until April 3, 2020, when it was reinstated as a secondary logo.
-The three logos include the NASA insignia (also known as the "meatball"), the NASA logotype (also known as the "worm"), and the NASA seal.
+The National Aeronautics and Space Administration (NASA) has three official insignias: the NASA seal, the NASA insignia (known as the "meatball") and the NASA logotype (known as the "worm").
+The logotype was retired from official use from May 22, 1992, until April 3, 2020, when it was reinstated as a secondary logo.

 History

 The NASA logo dates from 1959, when the National Advisory Committee for Aeronautics (NACA) transformed into an agency that advanced both astronautics and aeronautics—the National Aeronautics and Space Administration.

 Seal

-The NASA seal was created in 1958 by George Neago, a staff industrial artist who worked at the Lockheed Missiles Division in Palo Alto, California.
-James Modarelli was the manager of the Lockheed Missiles Division's Reports Department in 1958 and Neago's supervisor.
-Modarelli later joined NASA to become the manager of the Reports Division at NASA's Lewis Research Center, where he later retired.

-The "meatball" design was selected by U.S. federal government staff as the winning entry submitted by Lockheed Corporation, Neago, and Modarelli in a private industrial graphics logo competition sponsored by the federal government in 1958, before NASA became an official federal government agency.
+Often called the "NASA Administrator's Seal", the agency's seal is typically used for official correspondence, events and activities connected with the Administrator of NASA.

+The NASA flag featuring the Administrator seal being flown atop Marshall Space Flight Center.

-The NASA seal was approved with an executive order by President Dwight D. Eisenhower in 1959, and slightly modified with an executive order by President John F. Kennedy in 1961.
+The design of the seal was approved with an executive order by President Dwight D. Eisenhower in 1959.
+The design was slightly modified, and colorized with an executive order by President John F. Kennedy in 1961.

-In the seal, the yellow sphere represents a planet, the stars represent space, the red chevron is a wing representing aeronautics (the latest design in hypersonic wings at the time the logo was developed), and the white arc represents the path of an orbiting spacecraft.
+In the Administrator seal, the yellow sphere represents a planet, the stars represent space, the red chevron is a wing representing aeronautics (the latest design in hypersonic wings at the time the logo was developed), and the white arc represents the path of an orbiting spacecraft.

-It is known officially as the "NASA Administrator's Seal" and is typically only used for official correspondence, events and activities connected with the Administrator of NASA.